mynameisvinn/Tape/README.md

 def add_one(x):
     return x + 1
 ```
 You'd like to know when `add_one` is invoked by users.
+After all, just because you've open sourced your software doesn't mean you shouldn't know how it's used.

-You can find out how often its invoked by adding a single Tape decorator:
+With Tape, you can simply add a `@tape` decorator to the function of interest:
 ```python
 # add.py
 from Tape import tape